vatpac-technology/sops/docs/controller-skills/grounddelaymanagement.md

     <figcaption>The ladder visible on the CDM Website.</figcaption>
 </figure>

+Changes to the departure rate may be made by logging in to the website.
+It is also possible to set destination-specific departure rates, allowing aircraft to avoid departure delays when planned to quieter aerodromes during busy events.

 ## Pushback Requests on ACD
 During busy events, such as [Milk Run Monday](../../events/milkrun/), the **SMC** controller may end up with a much higher workload than the **ACD** controller.
 To mitigate this, some airports have local SOPs that allow for pushback requests to be done on **ACD** frequency, to balance the workload.